Finding Hope During COVID-19 With Solar

 As a company that believes self-sufficiency is not only ethical to promote during this time but also fulfills a need, we would like to remind you solar and backup power is as surefire as the sun rising the next morning, as it always does.

-Solar’s Role Helping with COVID-19
+Solar’s Role Helping With COVID-19

 While there have not been many extended power outages in America since the enforcement of social distancing, it is a rising concern.
-Increased electricity use, from people staying home, has caused extra strain on the electricity grid, making the grid less reliable than it normally is.
+Increased electricity use from people staying home, has caused extra strain on the electricity grid, making the grid less reliable than it normally is.

 Utility officials across the United States are assuring Americans that the virus will not impact the grid nearly as much as a natural disaster would.
 However, the strain on electricity grids is often felt more during the warmer months, which are just around the corner.
 While utility companies are doing everything they can to prepare for the worst, prepared customers with solar-powered homes are even better off.

-In the past, solar homes with battery backup enjoy greater security.
+In the past, solar homes with battery backup enjoyed greater security.
 These homeowners often don’t notice or know about an outage until they talk to their neighbors, look outside, or hear about it on the news.

 Today is no different.
-While the chance of an extreme power outage is low, homeowners prepared with solar have peace of mind and are well-prepared for the impending summer months – months in which we are not sure that the Pandemic will have passed.
+While the chance of an extreme power outage is low, homeowners prepared with solar have peace of mind and are well-prepared for the impending summer months – months in which we are not sure that the pandemic will have passed.

-Solar During Power Outages: The Role of Electricity
+Solar During Power Outages: the Role of Electricity